wearebraid/vueformulate.com/docs/guide/custom-inputs/README.md

 />
 ```

-To do this, we need to write a custom component to handle the "autocomplete"
+To do this, we need to write a custom component that handles the "autocomplete"
 input logic.
-Each `type` is designated a component and a classification.
+Each `type` is designated as a component and a classification.
 Both
 components and classifications can be shared across multiple `types`.

 #### What is a classification?

 A classification is just a helpful way to group logic and styling rules around
 similar input types, but just because you create a new input `type` doesn’t
 necessarily mean you would create a new grouping classification.
-In fact
+In fact,
 our example autocomplete would fit well under the `text` classification.

 #### What is an input component?